Does nicotine increase testosterone or quietly wreck it?

 • Reduced Stamina: Despite normal hormone levels, smokers often experience faster physical fatigue during exercise or sexual activity due to reduced lung capacity and oxygen delivery.

-• Morning Erection Loss: The disappearance of morning erections is often the first sign of vascular health declining, even if daytime testosterone levels remain technically normal.
+• Morning Erection Loss: The disappearance of morning erections is often an early sign of vascular health declining, even if daytime testosterone levels remain technically normal.

 • Fertility Struggles: Difficulty conceiving after 12 months of trying is a strong signal to evaluate sperm health, irrespective of your testosterone blood work.